 Considering their tiny footprint, the Brighton bathing boxes represent some of Victoria’s most expensive real estate.

-Head to Dendy Street Beach in Brighton, 13 kilometres south of the Melbourne CBD.
+The Brighton beach boxes are located on Dendy Street Beach.
+Head to the Esplanade in Brighton, 13 kilometres south of the Melbourne CBD.
 The beach can be accessed via road, train and sea.

 Traditionally, Brighton’s bathing boxes are very tightly held.
 Usually only one or two hit the market each year, however the council’s decision to build and sell off a string of new boxes last decade boosted recent sales.